BenAlston/stalkie_ref_genome_assembly/lab_book/assembly.md

 cat out/* >> all_blast.out
 # should also write a script to remove the temp files
 ~~~

+### **Blobtoolkit pipeline:**
+* ran [btk.sh](https://github.com/BenAlston/stalkie_ref_genome_assembly/edit/main/scripts/btk.sh) (work in progress)
+* **Add BUSCO** - done
+* **Add Blast Hits** - done for dalmanni and whitei
+* **Add coverage **(long read remapped to primary assembly) - done for whitei_1
+  -  does not work for dalmanni_6, ruled out corrupted .fa, could complex issue with this sample, not going to worry for now, going to proceed using whitei_2 instead
+* **adding blast hits** - Done for whitei_2, but will need reworking to run efficiently on all samples
+* **Filtering whitei_1**
+- Got blobtoolkit to filter my assemlby for only seqs matching the eukaryote blast db
+- potentially overpurging, the genome (the current T. dalmanni ref it 0.38Gb, so should be aprox this).
+Filtering takes my output from 0.7Gb to 0.26Gb, busco completeness also drops from 95% to 40%.
+Not a known issue, ask noah, make a post
+- could be a blast issue? also why filtering only Euk seqs results in 0.26GB, filtering non-Euk seqs gets 0.06Gb.
+0.26 + 0.06 != 0.7 (unfiltered assembly size) 🤔

+**Summary:**
+* Can't add coverage for Dalmanni_6
+* Filtered the assembly, but more seqs than expexted are removed

 ### **Alternatives to Blobtoolkit**
 * [FCS-GX](https://github.com/ncbi/fcs/wiki/FCS-GX) is NCBIs contaminant removal tool.
 Looks good but requires installing a 470GB reference dataset.